-Torts, Constitutional Law, Federal Courts, White Collar Crime, Depositions, Law Office Management
+Torts, Constitutional Law, Federal Courts, Constitutional Law Seminar, First Amendment Seminar, White Collar Crime, Domestic Relations, Depositions, Law Office Management, Remedies in Context, Scholarly Writing

-Professor McMillian is a prolific scholar whose work has appeared in such journals as the North Carolina Law Review, the Washington and Lee Law Review, the Wisconsin Law Review, the Alabama Law Review, the Tennessee Law Review, the Southern Cal Interdisciplinary Law Journal, and the American Journal of Trial Advocacy.
-He also contributed a chapter for LAWYERS IN YOUR LIVING ROOM!
-LAW ON TELEVISION, a book project from the American Bar Association that also featured essays from actors Sam Waterston and James Woods.
-A number of federal and states courts, including an opinion by Judge Richard Posner of the Seventh Circuit Court of Appeals, have cited Professor McMillian’s scholarly work.
+Professor McMillian’s writing career is just as diverse.
+He is a novelist and creator of the Atlanta Murder Squad series.
+The first book in the series, The Murder of Sara Barton, won a prestigious B.R.A.G.
+Medallion and became a #1 Best Seller Legal Thriller on Amazon.
+His nonfiction work has appeared in such legal journals as the North Carolina Law Review, the Washington and Lee Law Review, the Wisconsin Law Review, the Alabama Law Review, the Tennessee Law Review, the Southern Cal Interdisciplinary Law Journal, and the American Journal of Trial Advocacy.
+He also contributed a chapter for Lawyers In Your Living Room!
+Law On Television, a book project from the American Bar Association that also featured essays from actors Sam Waterston and James Woods.
+A number of federal and states courts, including an opinion by Judge Richard Posner of the Seventh Circuit Court of Appeals, have cited Professor McMillian in their opinions.

-Professor McMillian is married to Judge Carla Wong McMillian of the Georgia Court of Appeals.
+Professor McMillian is married to Justice Carla Wong McMillian of the Georgia Supreme Court.

 Admitted to Practice